Kentik for Azure

 - On the Azure login screen, pick the account associated with the assets from which you want to send flow logs to Kentik.

 - Once you're logged in, you'll be taken to the Permissions requested screen (shown at right), where you'll be asked to grant the permissions required for NSG Flow Exporter to access resources in your account.

 Note: If you are not taken to the Permissions requested screen, and are instead returned to the Kentik portal immediately after login, check that your Azure role allows you to grant the needed permissions (see Check Azure Role).

 - Click the Accept button, which will create an Azure service principal for the NSG Flow Exporter application.
-You will then be returned to the Add Azure Cloud dialog in the Kentik portal.
+You will then be returned to the Monitor your Azure Cloud page in the Kentik portal.

 Specify Azure Resources

 Flow logging requires two types of resources in Azure:

 - The Azure resources (e.g. VM) for which you are generating logs.